AmitDaware/netflixclone-gpt/README.md

 -Add Hardcoded values to the constants file.
 -Registered on TMDB website for movie api's && created app over there && got access token.
 -Get Data from TMDB for now Playing movies list.
+-Custom Hook for nowPlayingMovies
+-created movesSlice
+-Update Store with Movies Data
+Planning For MainContainer and secondary Container -Fetch data for trailer video
+-Updated store with Trailer video Data
+-Embedded the youtube video and make it auto play and mute
+-Tailwind classed to make main container look awesome